 Alex Lawless produces Charlie Sloth on Radio 1Xtra and sits on their playlist committee.
 He’s a DJ and promotes queer dance party Knickerbocker with Aaron Wright.
 He has previously produced pantomimes and Radio 4’s Woman’s Hour.

 Louise Orwin is an award-winning Live Artist, researcher, writer and performer and co-founded Steakhouse Live in 2013, producing the annual Steakhouse Live festival until 2015.
-Her work spans the live and recorded with incarnations in performance, video and photography and springs first from a place of vulnerability, honesty and risk, and second from the idea of a chance encounter with a stranger.

 Lucy Hutson was associate artist at Steakhouse Live from 2013-2016.
 Lucy is a London-based artist; making work since 2008, her work engages with capitalism and gender.
 She works with found objects and unloved artefacts.